Candy Cane Crunch Cake

 Winter wonderland in cake form.
 Let’s do this!

-- butter or nonstick cooking spray, for the pans
+- butter or nonstick cooking spray for greasing

-- 1 cup (95 grams) unsweetened non-alkalized cocoa powder
+- 1 cup (95 g) unsweetened non-alkalized cocoa powder

 - 2 teaspoons pure vanilla extract